Updated September 7, 2016.

 At the time of booking, your Personal Travel Consultant will reserve seats on all your flights.
 This means you’ll need to set actual dates of travel for each leg of your journey.

 When getting quotes from AirTreks you should be flexible with your travel dates at first.
-When planning, the most ideal request to your agent would go something like this: “I want to leave for Bangkok after about a month in Sydney.”
+When planning, the best request to make so that your agent can find the most comfortable and best-priced route for you would be something like: “I want to leave for Bangkok after about a month in Sydney.”

-This leaves them with a rough timeline to find the cheapest date and least expensive fare.
+This leaves them with a rough timeline without a set date to find the best flights and least expensive fare.

-Fixed dates or inflexibility might leave you with a more expensive ticket as well.
-Two to three days of flexibility on either side of your chosen date gives your agent a chance to skirt the busy day to find the least expensive flight.
+Fixed dates or inflexibility might leave you with a more expensive ticket or a tight connection.
+Two to three days of flexibility on either side of your chosen date gives your agent a chance to skirt the busy or more expensive day to find the best flight combination for you.

-If possible, have a fair amount of advance notice (4-6 months) to allow your agent to get the travel dates you like.
+If you can swing it, a fair amount of advance notice (4-6 months) allows your agent to build you the best possible route for your travel dates.

-When you’re ready to finalize your booking, be sure go through your itinerary and select dates you’d like to fly each leg.
+When you’re ready to finalize your booking, be sure go through your itinerary and select the approximate dates you’d like to fly each leg.

 Pro Tip: If you can’t (or don’t want to) decide on a leg of travel in advance, consider leaving that leg open to buy later on.
-It’s perfectly acceptable to book your trip in stages or to get them when you’re traveling.
+It’s perfectly acceptable to book your trip in stages even while you’re traveling.